Comments on the Kingdom of God

 • Righteousness, peace and joy: Regarding the dietary controversy in Rome and the importance of unity, Paul writes, “For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit” (Romans 14:17).

-• Invisible and present: In response to when the kingdom would come, Jesus said, “The coming of the kingdom of God is not something that can be observed . . . because the kingdom of God is in your midst” (Lk.
+• Present: In response to when the kingdom would come, Jesus said, “The coming of the kingdom of God is not something that can be observed . . . because the kingdom of God is in your midst” (Lk.
 17:20-21).
 In other words, you can’t see it arrive because it’s already here.
-He also told the Pharisees, “The kingdom of God has come upon you” (Matt.
+In what sense?
+Since Jesus is the king of God’s kingdom and he was present, the kingdom of God was in their midst.
+Jesus also told the Pharisees, “The kingdom of God has come upon you” (Matt.
 12:28).
-Finally, John, Jesus, and the disciples went around proclaiming that “the kingdom of heaven has come near” (Matt.
-3:2; 4:17; 10:7).
+And Paul told the Colossian believers: “For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins” (Col. 1:13-14).

-• In harmony with God’s will: “your kingdom come, your will be done” (Matt.
-6:10)
+• In harmony with God’s will: God’s kingdom is the place where God’s will is done: “your kingdom come, your will be done” (Matt.
+6:10).

-• Individuals vary in their proximity to it: the teacher of the law who responded wisely was “not far from the kingdom of God” (Mk.
+• Individuals vary in their proximity to it: The teacher of the law who responded wisely was “not far from the kingdom of God” (Mk.
 12:34).
 And tax collectors and prostitutes who believed John the Baptist were “entering the kingdom of God ahead” of religious leaders (Matt.
 21:31).

 • “Not of this world”: Jesus said that his kingdom is “not of this world.”
 His kingdom is “from another place” (Jn.
-18:36).
-And the criminal on the cross said to Jesus who was dying, “remember me when you come into your kingdom” (Lk.
+18:36) so it does not originate from the world as we know it.
+The criminal on the cross said to Jesus who was dying, “remember me when you come into your kingdom” (Lk.
 23:42).
+Although Jesus was on the verge of death, this man believed Jesus was going into his kingdom so it is not a physical kingdom according to the laws of physics we know.
 Paul calls it a “heavenly kingdom” (2 Tim.
 4:18).

-• Pure: at the end of the age a separation will occur between wheat and weeds (Matt.
+• Pure: At the end of the age a separation will occur between wheat and weeds (Matt.
 13:37-43), wicked and righteous (13:47-51), sheep and goats (25:31-46).
 “Then the righteous will shine like the sun in the kingdom of their Father” (13:43).
 Likewise, Paul says that wrongdoers will not inherit the kingdom of God (1 Cor.
 6:9-10; Gal.
 5:21; Eph.
 5:5).

-• Eternal: the angel announced that Jesus’ kingdom will never end (Lk.
+• Eternal: The angel Gabriel announced that Jesus’ kingdom will never end (Lk.
 1:33).
-It is also called “imperishable” (1 Cor.
+God’s kingdom is also called “imperishable” (1 Cor.
 15:50), “unshakable” (Heb.
 12:28) and the “eternal kingdom of our Lord and Savior Jesus Christ” (2 Peter 1:11).

-• Belongs to the beloved Son (Col. 1:13) who will hand it over to the Father (1 Cor.
-15:24)
+• Belongs to the beloved Son (Col. 1:13).

-The Inhabitants of the Kingdom
+Inhabitants of the Kingdom

 • Tax collectors and prostitutes who believed John the Baptist (Matt.
-21:31)
+21:31).

 • Those who are persecuted because of righteousness (Matt.
 5:10).
-Paul encouraged the early believers, “We must go through many hardships to enter the kingdom of God” (Acts 14:22).
+Likewise, Paul encouraged the early believers, “We must go through many hardships to enter the kingdom of God” (Acts 14:22).

 • Those who are “born again”—“no one can see the kingdom of God unless they are born again” (John 3:3) and “no one can enter the kingdom of God unless they are born of water and the Spirit” (v.
 5).